Stefafrontani/ticketing-app/README.md

    ticketSchema.pre('save', function (done) {
       // @ts-ignore
       this.$where = {
-         version: this.get('version') - 1 // Not only finde the record with the id for example, but also with the version - 1 };
+         version: this.get('version') - 1 // Not only finde the record with the id for example, but also with the version - 1 (or - 100)
+      };

       done();